“Don’t judge a book by its cover.”

 You’re more likely to be a victim of a crime.

 Affirming the whole notion that wide-faced men are more aggressive comes a study from Evolution & Human Behavior.
 The researchers analyzed the forensic data of hundreds of dead men, and they found that narrow-faced men were far more likely to die due to “contact violence,” or stabbing, strangling, bludgeoning.

 You’re more likely to play contact sports.

 A more superficial study of face shapes and athletes published in Evolutionary Psychology offered analysis of 2,000 male and 1,400 female faces from the Glasgow 2014 Commonwealth Games.
 The study found that, overall, athletes in high-contact sports—think boxing, not badminton—had wider FWHRs.
-For what it’s worth, boxing regularly is one of 20 Mistakes That Will Only Compound Your Stress.
+For what it’s worth, boxing on the regular is one of the 20 Mistakes That Will Only Compound Your Stress.